GoraNetwork/algokit_default_template/template_content/README.md

 1. Clone this repository: `git clone {repository_url}`
 2. Install pre-requisites:
-   - If you have AlgoKit installed, run `algokit bootstrap poetry` within this folder;
+   - If you have AlgoKit installed, run `algokit bootstrap all` within this folder;
    - or:
      - Install `Python` - [Link](https://www.python.org/downloads/): The minimum required version is `3.10`.
 Ensure you can execute `python -V` and get `3.10`+.
      - Install `Poetry` - [Link](https://python-poetry.org/docs/#installation): The minimum required version is `1.2`.
 Ensure you can execute `poetry -V` and get `1.2`+.